Directional Mollification for Knot-Preserving $C^{\infty}$ Smoothing of Polygonal Chains with Explicit Curvature Bounds: Directional mollification of polygonal chains

 where

-is similar to \eqref{eq:CurvatureBoundedOutsideMollifier}.
-Nevertheless, there are two main differences.
-First, in the directional mollification case, the set in which the convex optimization problem (cf. equation \eqref{eq:ConvexOptProblem}) is posed is $\R$, while for the conventional mollifier is $[0,1]$, which is the justification of $M(\PP_1,\PP_2)$.
-Clearly, $\min_{s\in \R}||s\PP_1+(1-s)\PP_2||_2 \leq \min_{s\in[0,1]}||s\PP_1+(1-s)\PP_2||_2$.
-Moreover, in \eqref{eq:CurvatureBoundedOutsideMollifier} there is a dependence with $\frac{1}{\ep^2}$ and $\varphi'$ while for the conventional mollifier is $\frac{1}{\ep}$, and $\varphi$.
-Thus, for sufficiently small $\ep > 0$, the upper bound is, in general, greater in the case of the directional mollification for the standard mollifier \eqref{eq:OurMollifier}. \end{remark}
+Denote as $\kappa_{\FF_{\ep}}$ the curvature of $\FF_{\ep}$ and observe that, at $t = 1$, $2\kappa_{F_{\ep}}(1) = \kappa_{\FF_{\ep}}(1)$.
+Moreover, in the directional mollification case, the set in which the convex optimization problem (cf. equation \eqref{eq:ConvexOptProblem}) is carried out is in $\R$, while for the conventional mollifier it is in the set $[0,1]$, which is the justification of $M(\PP_1,\PP_2)$.
+Clearly, $\min_{s\in \R}\|s\PP_1+(1-s)\PP_2\|_2 \leq \min_{s\in[0,1]}\|s\PP_1+(1-s)\PP_2\|_2$.
+Moreover, in \eqref{eq:CurvatureBoundedOutsideMollifier} there is a dependence with $\frac{1}{\ep^2}$, $\varphi$ and $\varphi'$ while for the conventional mollifier is $\frac{1}{\ep}$, and $\varphi$.
+Thus, the upper bound is greater in the case of the directional mollification than for the standard mollifier \eqref{eq:OurMollifier}.
+See Figure \ref{fig:RepresentationCurvatureComparison} for a comparison between the conventional mollification and directional mollification, as well as their curvatures and upper bounds, computed for each pair of segments for a three-dimensional curve. \end{remark}